-The goal of International Medical Relief dental volunteers on our mission trips is to staff fully functional dental clinics around the world, providing free dental services for patients who have never had or had limited access to dental care.
+The goal of International Medical Relief dental volunteers on our mission trips is to provide free dental services for patients who have never had or had limited access to dental care.
 Globally, dental care is limited in developing nations.
 Providing this much-needed service improves the overall health of the communities IMR serves.
 Volunteer dentists, hygienists, dental assistants, and dental students, plus highly interested non-dental volunteers all work together in our dental clinics to give our patients the care that they desperately need.
 We need dental volunteers for every international medical mission trip we take.

 Why Dental Missions with IMR?

 - All dental clinics are insured and all practitioners have malpractice insurance

 - Teams are licensed, registered, and credentialed with Ministries of Health and the U.S. State Department